davicotico/Codeigniter-Form-Validation-Extension/README.md

 ## Without Ajax
 In order to implement form validation you’ll need two things:
 * A View file containing a form.
-* A controller method to receive and process the submitted data
+* A controller method to receive, process the submitted data and redirect the result message.
 ### The Form
 ```html
 <body>